Fraud Alerts

 • Caller ID Spoofing: Scammers can fake caller IDs to make it appear as though the call is coming from our office.
 Do not trust the number on your screen.

-• Requests for Bitcoin Receipts or Private Keys: Never send a photo of your Bitcoin receipt or share private information.
+• Requests for Bitcoin Receipts or Private Keys: Never send a photo of your cryptocurrency receipt or share private information.
 Scammers can use this to steal your funds.

 How to protect yourself: